SteveUCF/IDS6938-SimulationTechniques/Homework2/Readme.md

 When a passanger arrives they have to wait in a queue to present their ID and ticket to the gate agent with all the other passengers.
 Once approved by the agent they will have to pass through a security check.
 Since this is Orlando, there are only 3 open metal/screening devices open and again passangers have to wait in a queue.
 After passing through security you again have to wait in a queue to board your plane.

 * **(a) - 4pts:** To start create the senario in the figure above in *main.cpp*.
 Checkin will have a *mu* of 53 and accept new arrivals, the security gates will have a *mu* of 20, and will not accept new arrivials, boarding will have a *mu* of 80.
 You will have to set up  the appropriate *MM1_Queue* objects to capture the functionality above.

+ I performed 3a-please see repository for code.

 * **(b) - 4pts:** You want to add a check that your process is within an error range *is_within_error_range(float)* where the error range will be 0.002.
 You also want to process the next event, and add an external arrival where marked.

+ I performed 3b-please see repository for code.

 * **(c) - 3pts:** in *mm1_queue.cpp* : add code to caculate the expected results for:
   *  expected_server_utilization
   *    expected idle prob